jeeeem/nvim/README.md

   - Ignore terminal buffer
 - Test Lua Programming
   - return only one table per method call
+- LSP Floating window
+  - Adjust z index
+- Airline
+  - Add devicons to buffers

+#### Custom Snippets
+- .justfile
+  - create a snippet for running package json

+#### Breaking Changes
+- Legendary 623ccfca90b1d8645a1b16ab5a58115b7db83532

 ### Goals

 - Installer Script for my own neovim config
 - Convert remaining vim configs to lua
+- Create a documentation for all keybindings, plugins and other utilities use in the config

+### Custom Plugin

+- Cheatsheet Plugin
+  - Viewing personal notes for how the function words by fuzzy searching